annzzu/AZMovie/README.md

 2. View Individual movies and get the movie data such as cast, movie duration, summary and description.
 3. Search for Movies and Series.
 4. Watch Movies And Series with subtitles.
-5. See top weekly movies and series.
+5. See top perid(Day, Week, Month) weekly movies and series.

 #### Introduction to the user